slamice/wri/hipsters/chapter08.md

 She smiled wearily, "Yea I'm going to my brother's this weekend.
 We always fight over the car, but I'm getting it this time," she lifted her index finger high up above her nose, "I made sure of that."

-The train shook something off, it wavered and she almost fell into me.
+The train shook something off, and as it wavered the bird almost fell into me.
 I held her balance and got the last scent of her fading perfume.
-I held her for a few seconds as she muttered a tiny appreciation and her weby red eyes smiled into mine.
+I held her there for a few seconds as she muttered a tiny appreciation and her weby red eyes smiled into mine.
 The train stopped and she got off chucking a goodbye at me just before the doors closed.
 I watched her wobble up the stairs, looking back once as we pulled away.